Saturday, May 6, 2023

 Irmos.
 The king of Heaven whom the hosts of angels hymn, hymn and exalt him above all forever.

-Deliver me from the pollution of my soul, O Mother of God, and heal my weak body with the salvific medicines of your compassion.
+Deliver me from the pollution of my soul, O Mother of God, and heal my weak body with the salvific medicines of your benevolence.

 Having been led astray by foul deeds, I have become defiled and have grieved Christ, my benefactor; therefore, give me repentance, O Mother of God.

-I fall down with a contrite heart and wretchedly cry out to you, O Mother of God: “Heal the pain incurred by my base life.”
+I fall down with a contrite heart and wretchedly cry out to you, O Mother of God: “Heal the hardship incurred by my base life.”

 O Maiden, as the fountain of compassion, pardon the measureless sins I have committed in my life and heal me in soul and body.